8ta4/accent/DONTREADME.md

 The scoring system sticks to natural numbers including 0 because they form a simpler number system than integers.

-> What is the score when a word in the user's speech has a corresponding word in the reference speech?
+> What is the pronunciation score when a word in the user's speech has a corresponding word in the reference speech?

-When there is a corresponding word in the reference speech, here's how I figure out your score:
+When there is a corresponding word in the reference speech, here's how I figure out your pronunciation score:

 $$\text{Score} = P_{\text{user}} - P_{\text{reference}}$$

 Here, $P_{\text{user}}$ is the probability of your word.
 That's how sure the system is that it heard you right.
 And $P_{\text{reference}}$ is the probability of the corresponding word in the reference speech.

-> What is the score when a word in the user's speech does not have a corresponding word in the reference speech?
+> What is the pronunciation score when a word in the user's speech does not have a corresponding word in the reference speech?

-When there is no corresponding word in the reference speech for a word you said, the score is:
+When there is no corresponding word in the reference speech for a word you said, the pronunciation score is:

 $$\text{Score} = P_{\text{user}} - 1$$